 (5) Support research, capacity building, and outreach programs for the conservation and survival of healthy vulture populations.

-Due to the increase in poisoning vultures deliberately or unintentionally, a lodge in Zimbabwe has begun feeding the vultures the previous night’s leftover meat.
-The tourists love it and it has become very popular.
+Due to the increase in poisoning vultures deliberately or unintentionally a lodge in Zimbabwe have begun feeding the vultures the previous night’s leftover meat.
+The tourists love it and has become very popular.
 Not only are the vultures getting a safe meal not laced with poison but while they are feasting the tourists are spoken to about how important these birds are to the ecosystem and what role they play.

 Krüger, A.S.C., Simmons, R.E., Amar, A., Kr, S.C.
 Anthropogenic activities influence the abandonment of Bearded Vulture (Gypaetus barbatus) territories in southern Africa Anthropogenic activities influence the abandonment of Bearded Vulture (Gypaetus barbatus) territories in southern Africa.
 Bio One Complete, 117(1): 94–107.